dta7050/snakeDeepQ/README.md

 ## Our Code
 - state.py:
 File that defines the state of our environment.
-The state consists of 12 boolean variables: 4 variables to indicate an obstacle immediately above, below, to the right, or to the left of of the agent; 4 variables to indicate which direction the snake is moving; and 4 variables to indicate where the food is in relation to the snake's head (above,
+The state consists of 11 boolean variables: variables to indicate an obstacle immediately above, to the right, or to the left of of the agent; 4 variables to indicate which direction the snake is moving; and 4 variables to indicate where the food is in relation to the snake's head (above,